AnaHrnndz/OG_Delineation/readme.md

 ### 🔄 1.
 Recovery Pipeline (Sequence Recovery)

-This module attempts to recover sequences that were initially excluded from the OGs (termed "left out" sequences) using an HMM-based process:
+This module attempts to recover sequences that were initially excluded from the OGs (leave with long branches and taxonomical misplaced sequences) using an HMM-based process:

 1. Generates FASTA files for the excluded sequences and for each OG.
 2. Creates an HMM (*Hidden Markov Model*) profile for each OG.